Blog

 I mentioned earlier that TradeStation can be integrated with TradingView.

-But it also features its own charts with several important custom tools.
-The platform’s desktop software also boasts data going back around 4 decades that can be combined with almost 300 indicators and chart studies.
+But it also features its own charts with several important custom tools that may be of particular interest to day traders or those interested in technical analysis and historical market data.
+The platform’s desktop software also boasts many years of historical data, going back around 4 decades that can be combined with almost 300 indicators and chart studies.

 Image12